DE{CODE}: When to Choose Headless for Clients

 So we have that conversation.
 If they’re like, oh yeah, we’re all in.
 And that’s an obvious choice.
 Also, so as an ad agency we have these creative types that are always designing these really crazy things, right.
 So if we know ahead of time like, oh, who the creative is, sometimes that prompts a conversation of, we know that this is going to be easier to develop as a React app than it is going to be to try to customize that theme in WordPress.

 Because for years, we’ve been talking to our WP Engine, where I was like, you guys need to do this because we’re doing it somewhere else, right.
 So let’s get it all together.
 So we were excited about that.
-Really, really happy with the process of building sites in Atlas.
-But the trade off is basically the maintenance, which kind of goes away with Atlas.
+Really, really happy with the process of building sites in Headless WordPress.
+But the trade off is basically the maintenance, which kind of goes away with Headless WordPress.
 The cost for the client, as far as hosting goes, as opposed to just a standard WordPress site.

 But sometimes, like I said before, that cost of developing the site goes down, the cost of maintaining the site goes down.
 So it’s a trade off.